Equivalent weighting: Measuring music consumption

 CONNECT tracks music consumption activity: all the ways people listen to recorded music, from streams to purchases to radio airplay.
 But these activity types are unequal measures of listener engagement and economic value.
 So we use equivalent weighting to convert them into comparable units of consumption.

-CONNECT applies different weighting formulas to Streams, Product Sales and Song Sales to calculate Album Equivalent, Stream Equivalent and Song Equivalent units.
+CONNECT applies different weighting formulas to Streams, Product Sales and Song Sales to calculate Album Equivalent and Stream Equivalent units.

 Back to Methodology 101